-The height of grass on the southern and western slopes of the surface impoundment system on 6 December 2021 was found to be less than the maximum 6-inch requirement (§257.74(d)(iv)).
-Apart from the observations discussed above, no other changes or circumstances, which may impact the stability or operation of the surface impoundment system, were noted during the inspection.
+The height of grass on the southern and western slopes of the surface impoundment system on December 6, 2022 was found to be less than the maximum 6-inch requirement (§257.74(d)(iv)).
+Apart from the observations discussed in the previous sections, no other changes or circumstances, which may impact the stability or operation of the surface impoundment system, were noted during the inspection.